DivyaMereddy007/SLiM-Smart_Living_with_Intelligent_Modeling/RecipeBert/README.md

     12 return P = softmax(W_u X)

 #### Lets try one more:
     Why cannot we use Bert directly for sentence similarity.
 What is the need of new architecture so a different transformer?
     hint: Think in terms of computation.
 What is the time complexicity for a dataset of size n

-- Finding the two most similar sentences in a dataset of n.
-This would require us to feed each unique pair through BERT to finds its similarity score and then compare it to all other scores.
+- Finding the two most similar sentences in a dataset of n: This would require us to feed each unique pair through BERT to find its similarity score and then compare it to all other scores.
 For n sentences would that result in n(n — 1)/2.
 This turns out to be a real problem if you are trying to integrate this in a real-time environment.
 A small dataset of only 10,000 sentences would require 49,995,000 passes through BERT, which on a modern GPU would take 60+ hours!
 This obviously renders BERT useless in most of these scenarios

 #### Sentence bert:
     # Input